rubyforgood/human-essentials/docs/user_guide/bank/exports.md

-DRAFT USER GUIDE
+READY FOR REVIEW
 # Exports
-[TODO:  Screenshots throughout,  if we need them]

 There are several exports available to allow you to use the information from the application in other apps.
 These all export files in .csv format, which is importable by all common spreadsheet programs.
 Many of these can be filtered down to the information you might need for a specific communication need.

 The exports available include (in alphabetical order):
-- adjustments
+- Adjustments
-- annual survey
+- Annual Survey
-- barcode items
+- Barcode Items
-- distributions
+- Distributions
-- donations
+- Donations
-- donation sites
+- Donation Sites
-- items
+- Items
-- partners
+- Partners
-- product drives
+- Product Drives
-- product drive participants
+- Product Drive Participants
-- purchases
+- Purchases
-- requests
+- Requests
-- storage locations
+- Storage Locations
-- transfers
+- Transfers
-- vendors
+- Vendors

 ## Adjustments
-[TODO:  The adjustments export needs to be better to be actually useful]

 ### Navigating to export adjustments
 Click "Inventory", then "Inventory Adjustments" in the left-hand menu.
 Then click "Export Adjustments",

 ### Contents of adjustment export
 Creation date, Organization, Storage Area, Comment, # of changes.

-### Notes:
-We have improving the adjustments export to include the changes made in each adjustment on our todo list.
+[!
+NOTE]  We have improving the adjustments export to include the changes made in each adjustment on our todo list.
 We'll also remove the organization as redundant information.
 Please reach out if this is a priority for you.

 ## Annual Survey
-[TODO:  Raise question -- shouldn't this be an export *across* years?]
 ### Navigating to export annual survey
 Click "Reports", then "Annual Survey" in the left-hand menu.
 Then click the year of the report you want to export.
 Then click "Export Report."
 ### Contents of annual report export